-These 52 Healthy, Quick & Easy Dinner Ideas for Busy Weeknights will show you how to cook quickly and efficiently while still eating clean – learn these strategies to get dinner on the table FAST!
+These Healthy Dinner Ideas will show you how to cook quickly and efficiently – these strategies help you get dinner on the table FAST!

-So how do you choose a healthy dinner meal plan for the week that allows you to accomplish this?
+So how do you make a healthy dinner meal plan for the week?
 Here are some of my tips and tricks to making healthy dinner recipes that are also quick and easy!

 How to choose quick dinner ideas